huangli712/iQIST/docs/src/ch04/p_niter.md

 Terminate the quantum impurity solvers when the *niter* DMFT iteration is reached.

-> NOTE:
+!!! note

-> If the convergence is obtained and the minimal iteration number is reached (the default value is 16, you can modify it in the *ctqmc\_dmft.f90*), the quantum impurity solvers will exit as well.
+    If the convergence is obtained and the minimal iteration number is reached (the default value is 16, you can modify it in the *ctqmc\_dmft.f90*), the quantum impurity solvers will exit as well.

 If *isscf* = 1, the *niter* becomes meaningless.
 The self-consistent iteration won't be carried out which is equivalent to *niter* = 1.